cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 {{site.data.alerts.callout_info}}
 Note that this authentication method only works for human users, since only humans may have {{ site.data.products.db }} Console identities.

 Application users (i.e. service accounts), can authenticate using JWT tokens from your own identity provider.
-See [Authenticating software users (service accounts) with Cluster SSO](#authenticate-human-users-with-the-cloud-console).
+See [Authenticate application users (service accounts) with Cluster SSO](#authenticate-application-users-service-accounts).
 {{site.data.alerts.end}}

 **Learn more:**